AhmedSalehGhaithan/StudentManagementSystemForDataTransExamination/README.md

 ## Technology Stack

-- Backend: ASP.NET Core 7, Entity Framework Core
+- Backend: ASP.NET Core 9, Entity Framework Core
 - Authentication: JWT, Refresh Tokens
-- Database: SQL Server (or PostgreSQL via configuration)
+- Database: SQL Server
 - Architecture: Clean Architecture, CQRS Pattern
-- Testing: xUnit (optional)

 ## Getting Started

 1. Clone the repository
-2. Configure your database connection in `appsettings.json`
+2. Configure your database connection
-3. Run migrations to set up the database
+3. Rebuild the project to install package needed
+4. Open the package Manager Console and run the command 'Update-database`appsettings.json`
-4. Start the application
+6. Start the application
+7. some api endpoint need authrization , first add role then  register new user and set the role as Admin, then login and use the endpoints